-6 Weeks Pregnant: Development of the Baby
+Development of the Baby at 6 Weeks Pregnant

+When you are 6 weeks pregnant, you are still in the first trimester, which is a vital time for your baby’s growth.
 The baby remains most susceptible to factors that can hamper normal growth between the 17th and 56th day of development .

 Facial and Sensory Organ Development: Your baby still looks like a tiny tadpole ; but, this is the week when his cheeks, jaw, chin, nose and the limb buds start to form.
 The passages of the inner ear begin to develop during the sixth week .
 The forebrain develops a hollow stalk on each side and forms two small cups, which later become the eyeballs .
 Inside the cups, skin cells start turning into the lens and cornea.